To create documents from a wide variety of templates and presets, introduced in 2017 release of InDesign CC, see Create documents.

 You can save a document preset to a separate file and distribute it to other users.
 To save and load document preset files, use the Save and Load buttons in the Document Presets dialog box.

 Choose File > Document Preset > [name of preset].
-(Hold down Shift while choosing the preset to create a new document based on the preset without opening the New Document dialog box.)
+(Hold down the Shift key while choosing the preset to create a new document based on the preset without opening the New Document dialog box.)

 Choose File > New > Document, and then choose a preset from the Document Preset menu in the New Document dialog box.